dariusz-wozniak/strava-from-endomondo-importer/README.md

 **Strava-From-Endomondo-Importer** is the console application that imports data from Endomondo files to your Strava profile.

 That's a quick-and-dirty application that I wrote for myself as a single run app, but decided to publish it, so you can use that for your import.
-It does support a lot and works gently with thousands a lot, but be aware about its limitations (see the Limitations section);
+It does support a lot and works gently with thousands a lot, but be aware about its limitations (see the Limitations section).

 # Usage